Go wild in a unique outdoor play area

 Children love to explore their world, Fort Wild utilizes natural elements and structures to cultivate skills important to child development such as creativity, critical thinking, risk taking, problem solving and collaboration.

-Young adventurers are encouraged and allowed to directly interact the outdoors including plant, dirt, nature’s loose parts such as seed pods, pine cones, leaves, sticks and stones.
+Young adventurers are encouraged and allowed to directly interact with the outdoors including plants, dirt, seed pods, pine cones, leaves, sticks and stones.
 Using their senses this space is hands-on, minds-on and little ones are prompted to run, leap and play.
 Activities help strengthen hand eye coordination, muscle development, stimulate curiosity and let imaginations run wild.
-Fort Wild’s natural play area features settings designed for all age groups, including:
+Fort Wild's natural play area features settings designed for all age groups, including:

-Hop, Jump, Dig — a toddler-targeted setting that offers growth and development structures such as logs for balancing, boulders for climbing and sand for digging.
+Hop, Jump, Dig — a toddler-targeted setting that offers growth and development structures such as logs for balancing and boulders for climbing.

 Bird Blind — a special wooden bird blind offers young ornithologists the chance to learn the basic skills of bird-watching.